 Welcome to The Rashi School!
-Rashi is an independent K-8 school affiliated with Reform Judaism, located in the Greater Boston area.
+Rashi is a Reform Jewish K-8 Independent School located in the Greater Boston area.

 Who do you want your child to be?
 Not just as a learner, but as a person?